codalab/codalab-competitions/README.md

 ## Quick installation (for Linux!)

+_To participate in competitions you don't need to install anything, you just need to sign in an instance of the platform (e.g. [this one](https://competitions.codalab.org/)).
+If you wish to configure your own instance of Codalab competitions, here are the instructions:_

 Install docker and add your user to the docker group, if you haven't already

 ```